anjali0719/networking-site/README.md

    <img src="https://github.com/anjali0719/networking-site/assets/169834149/4ff0bd38-f58d-4261-a4e1-b4ba08906f09">
 </div>

 A place where you can make friends.
-It also covers some other features.

 ## Usage
 1. Anyone can register using their email and password